 I finished my experience with wet and cold feet, thankful for decent waterproofs but still soaked, and quite muddy.
 I grabbed a change of shoes and socks from the car along with a couple of warm layers and set up camp in the cafe on site for home made soup and some tea.
 I was absolutely buzzing!
 Was it a bucket list success?
 Well no, it wasn’t, not technically anyway, because I didn’t actually get to do the activity that was written on my list.
 Via Ferrata Xtreme at Honister Slate Mine remains firmly there, and I will be making sure I get it done next Spring or Summer.

 But as for the experience I did have, climbing Via Ferrata inside the caves, now that was awesome none-the-less.
 It might not have been on my bucket list, but it was a superb adventure and one I will not forget in a hurry.
 Tom was a great instructor, the decision to take us into the cave was definitely the right one, and I had a fabulous morning on the course inside the mine.
 I highly recommend Honister as a place for adventure, and reckon anyone with even the smallest sense of adventure and fun would have an awesome time on the climbing course.

 Honister Pass from Honister Slate Mine.

 There really are some truly awesome adventures to be had in the UK, with something for everyone from week-long expeditions to experiences that might last just a couple of hours.
-If you need more inspiration, check out my Experiences, Not Things Gift Guide.
+You can find a whole host of ideas over on the GoPro x Currys’s PC World Extreme Sports Map – it’s certainly boosted my list.
+And if you need more inspiration, check out my Experiences, Not Things Gift Guide.
 And remember, adventure is a state of mind; it doesn’t have to be difficult or fill you with dread, it just has to push your boundaries a little and make you excited.
 Go, do!